 - Use Yelp.com, Tripadvisor.com, and the reviews of Google Maps to help you find great restaurants throughout all areas of the country.

 - These websites can be visited through an internet browser or through an app on your smart-phone or tablet.

 - A good general rule is to aim for restaurants that have at least 50 reviews and a rating of at least 3.5 stars (out of 5.0 stars).

 - Take note that a lot of famous restaurants are scrutinized to a much higher degree (because expectations are so much higher).
 For these restaurants, the number of actual number of reviews can also be a good indication that a restaurant is worthwhile, even if their rating is lower than other restaurants in the immediate area.

-- Example: We would choose a restaurant that has a 4.0 rating with 256 reviews over a restaurant that has a 4.5 rating with 24 reviews.
+- Example: I would choose a restaurant with a 4.0 rating with 256 reviews over a restaurant with a 4.5 rating with 24 reviews.

-- Example: We would choose a restaurant that has a 3.5 rating with 125 reviews over a restaurant that has a 4.0 rating with 12 reviews.
+- Example: I would choose a restaurant with a 3.5 rating with 125 reviews over a restaurant with a 4.0 rating with 12 reviews.